-Controversy surrounding the duty to intervene has resurfaced in the wake of the death of Jordan Neely on a New York City subway train.
-Neely, who police said had been experiencing homelessness and "acting in 'a hostile and erratic manner," was placed in a chokehold by Daniel Penny, a former Marine.
+Controversy surrounding the duty to intervene resurfaced in the wake of the death of Jordan Neely on a New York City subway train.
+Neely, who police said had been experiencing homelessness and "acting in 'a hostile and erratic manner'" on the train, was placed in a chokehold by Daniel Penny, a former Marine.
 The chokehold continued for several minutes, even after Neely stopped moving, and the man died after becoming unconscious.
-Penny has been charged with manslaughter, but some have questioned whether other passengers who watched the encounter should have come to Neely's assistance.
-Penny has pleaded not guilty and moved to dismiss the charges.
+Penny was charged with manslaughter and criminally negligent homicide, but some questioned whether other passengers who watched the encounter should have come to Neely's assistance.
+A jury was unable to reach a verdict on the manslaughter charge, which was dismissed, and then acquitted Penny on the lesser charge.
 See Chelsia Rose Marcius, Uneasy Questions for Chokehold Witnesses, N.Y.
 TIMES, May 18, 2023, at A1; Jonah E. Bromwich, Defense Filing in Subway Chokehold Case Notes Witnesses' Fears of Death, N.Y.
 TIMES, Oct.
-11, 2023, at A18.
+11, 2023, at A18; Hurubie Meko & Anusha Bayya, Jury Acquits Man Who Was Choking Rider on Subway, N.Y.
+TIMES, Dec.
+10, 2024, at A1.